Buy my book

 Shift #2: Using emotions to connect and influence

 This isn't easy to do, and it helps to have a sounding board to practice messaging and delivery before the big moment.
-I've coached more than two dozen Fortune 100 executives to deliver strategic and sensitive messages with heart.
+(While also recognizing what might be an overshare).

 Kelsy Willison